tuxPT/RMI_Assignment1_2023/README.md

 ```C
 controlOrder=1;
 ```
 `controlOrder` can take the value of 1 or 2, to select a 1st or 2nd order model for the motor.
-Note that the 1st order model used in `speedc` is different from the motor model used in the `main` branch.
+Note that the 1st order model used in `linef` is different from the motor model used in the `main` branch.

 ## Contents